Meta-analysis: History

-The term "meta-analysis" was coined in 1976 by the statistician Gene Glass, who stated "Meta-analysis refers to the analysis of analyses".
+The term "meta-analysis" was coined in 1976 by the statistician Gene V. Glass, who, in an article in Educational Researcher that year, stated: "meta-analysis refers to the analysis of analyses".
 Glass's work aimed at describing aggregated measures of relationships and effects.
-While Glass is credited with authoring the first modern meta-analysis, a paper published in 1904 by the statistician Karl Pearson in the British Medical Journal collated data from several studies of typhoid inoculation and is seen as the first time a meta-analytic approach was used to aggregate the outcomes of multiple clinical studies.
-Numerous other examples of early meta-analyses can be found including occupational aptitude testing, and agriculture.
+While Glass is credited with authoring the first modern meta-analysis, a 1904 paper by the statistician Karl Pearson published in the British Medical Journal collated data from several studies of typhoid inoculation; it is seen as the first time a meta-analytic approach was used to aggregate the outcomes of multiple clinical studies.
+Numerous other examples of early meta-analyses can be found, including in occupational aptitude testing and agriculture.

-The first model meta-analysis was published in 1978 on the effectiveness of psychotherapy outcomes by Mary Lee Smith and Gene Glass.
-After publication of their article there was pushback on the usefulness and validity of meta-analysis as a tool for evidence synthesis.
-The first example of this was by Hans Eysenck who in a 1978 article in response to the work done by Mary Lee Smith and Gene Glass called meta-analysis an "exercise in mega-silliness".
-Later Eysenck would refer to meta-analysis as "statistical alchemy".
-Despite these criticisms the use of meta-analysis has only grown since its modern introduction.
-By 1991 there were 334 published meta-analyses; this number grew to 9,135 by 2014.
+The first model meta-analysis was published in 1978 on the effectiveness of psychotherapy by Mary Lee Smith and Glass.
+After publication of their article, there was pushback on the usefulness and validity of meta-analysis as a tool for evidence synthesis.
+The first example of this was by Hans Eysenck, who, in a 1978 article in response to the work done by Smith and Glass, called meta-analysis an "exercise in mega-silliness".
+Later, Eysenck would refer to meta-analysis as "statistical alchemy".
+Despite these criticisms, the use of meta-analysis has only grown since its introduction.
+By 1991, there were 334 published meta-analyses, had grown to 9,135 by 2014.

-The field of meta-analysis expanded greatly since the 1970s and touches multiple disciplines including psychology, medicine, and ecology.
-Further the more recent creation of evidence synthesis communities has increased the cross pollination of ideas, methods, and the creation of software tools across disciplines.
+The field of meta-analysis expanded greatly after the 1970s and touches multiple disciplines; including psychology, medicine, and ecology.
+Further, the more recent creation of evidence synthesis communities has increased cross-pollination of ideas and methods and the creation of software tools across disciplines.